Kernix13/javascript-cheat-sheet/function-examples.md

 <br />

-Then to get and use the local storage items, still inside the event listener:
+Then to get and use the local storage items (still inside the event listener):
 ```js
 const tasks = JSON.parse(localStorage.getItem('tasks'));
 tasks.forEach(function(task){